Do you know what your doctor’s prescribing?

 According to national data:

-The number of people who asked their doctors questions before starting opioids: Unknown
+The number of people who asked their doctors questions before starting opioids: unknown

 It’s time to take an active role in your health and ask your doctor questions.
 With opioids, you want to have all the answers before taking that first pill.
 When your doctor prescribes painkillers, ask these questions: